 There have been studies showing that a natural cranberry supplement containing a concentration of 36mg Proanthocyanidins (or PACs for short) can be effective in preventing recurring UTIs.
-While most other cranberry supplements fail to mention the amount of PACs they contain (which usually means they do not contain enough to even warrant their mention in the ingredient list), Utiva UTI Control Supplement provides a 15% concentration containing 36mg of PACs in a 240mg capsule.
+While most other cranberry supplements fail to mention the amount of PACs they contain (which usually means they do not contain enough to even warrant their mention in the ingredient list), Utiva Cranberry PACs Supplement provides a 15% concentration containing 36mg of PACs in a 240mg capsule.

 Proanthocyanidins have anti-adhesion properties: they work by preventing bacteria from adhering to the urinary tract and bladder wall.
 This allows the bacteria to be naturally flushed out of the urinary tract and prevents infections from developing.

 Utiva UTI Control Supplement for Spinal Cord Injury Patients